pra1veenk/ppe-detect-sap/ImplementationScope.md

 (3) The lambda function calls Amazon Rekognition PPE detection model to detect any visual inspection issues with the product.

-(4) Amazon Rekogntion – PPE detection evaluated the image for any missing PPE equipment like Hand gloves, Face covers, Head gears and safety visors. if an anomaly is detected, The Lambda function accesses AWS secrets Manager for credential information for SAP BTP
+(4) Amazon Rekognition – PPE detection evaluated the image for any missing PPE equipment like Hand gloves, Face covers, Head gears and safety visors. if an anomaly is detected, The Lambda function accesses AWS secrets Manager for credential information for SAP BTP

 (5) The lambda function calls the SAP Integration Suite, Advanced event mesh and passes the event payload.
 Event-to-Business-Action framework(extension app) processor module's endpoint is subscribed to SAP Advanced Event Mesh, hence receives this event.